MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 **Text message**

-You can send a text message (SMS) from Dynamics 365 Customer Insights - Journeys by signing up with a provider such as Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes and configuring Customer Insights - Journeys to work with the provider.
+You can send a text message (SMS) from Customer Insights - Journeys by signing up with a provider such as Azure Communication Services, Infobip, LINK Mobility, Telesign, Twilio, or Vibes and configuring Customer Insights - Journeys to work with the provider.
 For more information, see [send a text message](real-time-marketing-outbound-text-messaging.md).

-**Push notifcations**
+**Push notifications**

-You can send push notifcations.
+You can send push notifications.
 Push messages allow you to quickly convey offers, messages, or other information directly to users of your app.
 For more information, see [send a push notification](push-messages.md).

 **Other channel**

-You can also send other types of channels to capture customers' attention.
+You can also send messages through custom channels to capture customers' attention.
+For more information, see [create custom channels](real-time-marketing-create-custom-channels).

-### AI powered actions
+### AI-powered actions

 You can cultivate customer-specific messages in Customer Insights - Journeys through AI-powered actions such as A/B testing and channel optimization.
-See available AI-powered actions below.

 **A/B test**

 A/B tests allow you to measure which channel or content messaging strategy leads to higher success.
-For more information about using A/B tests, see [A/B tests in Customer Insights - Journeys ](real-time-marketing-ab-tests-in-marketing-journeys.md).
+For more information about using A/B tests, see [A/B tests in Customer Insights - Journeys](real-time-marketing-ab-tests-in-marketing-journeys.md).

 **Channel optimization**